 Bachelor of Design

-The Bachelor of Design - Graphic Design major is a 120 semester credit hour academic program.
-Students will complete Loyola Core requirements, major requirements, and general electives.
+The Bachelor of Design with a concentration in Graphic Design is a 120 semester credit hour academic program.
+Students will complete Loyola Core requirements, Design major core requirements, Graphic Design sequence requirements, and general electives.
 Completion of this academic program requires a 2.0 GPA in the major curriculum and a 2.0 GPA in the Loyola cumulative curriculum.

 - Overview of requirements: 120 credit hours (crs) required for completion